roshan151/KundaliMatch/README.md

 `service-frontend`: Hosted on port `8080`.
 Contains react code for the webapp frontend that utilizes above backend.

 `service-sqlite`: Hosted on port `8030`.
-Provides an endpoint `/execute`, use this endpoint to run SQL queries.
+Provides an endpoint `/execute`, use this endpoint to maintain SQL-lite databases and execute SQL queries.

 `service-kundali`: Hosted on port `8000`.
 Provides a kundali score using input - date of birth, time of birth, and lat, long of birthplace.